 10/10.
 Imagine a more solemn version of Chaucer.
-Bergman crafts numerous incredible images throughout the film (the danse macabre, the image of all the characters turning at once to spy Death are a couple of favorites), but perhaps Bergman's biggest achievement is anchoring this fantasy adventure in an all-too-real fear and death and doubt in a higher power.
+Bergman crafts numerous incredible images throughout the film (the danse macabre, the image of all the characters turning at once to spy Death are a couple of favorites), but perhaps Bergman's biggest achievement is anchoring this fantasy adventure in an all-too-real fear of death and doubt in a higher power.

 A Swedish masterpiece filled with classic moments.
 The chess game between Death and Max von Sydow.
 The discussions about faith, darkness, light, love and cruelty.
 The dark humor.
 The unforgettable ending.
 The actors.
 The great dark cinematography.
 Isn't anything bad here I think.
 A true classic and the best film to get introduced into the mind of Ingmar Bergman.